jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <div class="imgcap">
 <img src="/assets/capsule/cape.png" style="border:none;">
 </div>
+(Picture from the Matrix capsules with EM routing paper)

 ReLU Conv1 is a regular convolution layer with a 5x5 filter and a stride of 2 outputting 32 channels ($$A=32$$ feature maps) using ReLU activation.